salorarainriver/Midimancy-Hubworld/Named Tracks/1 - README - on filenames.txt

-HI! not every file in this folder has their track number listed in parentheses.
+Not every file in this folder has their track number listed in parentheses.

 This is happening because I, Salora Rainriver, was a bit lazy.
 If you wanna check out these files and rename them to include the track number, go ahead and be my guest.